Ask Slashdot: What Are Your Greatest Successes and Weaknesses With Wine (Software)? - Slashdot

 I think what impressed me most was Skyrim working pretty much out-of-the box.
 It needed a little prodding to set the amount of VRAM up correctly, but apart from that it Just Worked.
 It was the first game where I'd not even bothered trying to run it via Windows at all.

 Windows hobbled on for a bit longer, occasionally curling up into a ball because I dared to put two PCIe cards in back in slightly different slots, or add a new disk for the ZFS array to use.
-Then, when it finally self-destructed entirely, I
+Then, when it finally self-destructed entirely, I realised that I didn't need it anymore because all the windows games I had were working well enough under WINE.
+Last year I was persuaded to try Wolfenstein: New Order, and Old Blood - again, they worked out of the box which was impressive.
+Not sure I'll be so lucky with New Colossus.

+Games aside, it's also been very handy for running an ancient version of SONAR I've been using since about 2002.
+That also had the advantage of allowing me to keep using a USB MIDI interface which Windows 7 had no support for.

+Biggest disappointment was Fallout 4, which did not work out of the box and still isn't working as far as I know, though it's getting very close.
+FO3 and New Vegas are working happily though, even as it gets more and more difficult to run them under Windows itself.

 Re: (Score:2)